 Not really, but I always felt like I couldn’t spend money.
 I didn’t NEED anything.
 That sacrifice felt okay for me, even rational, because we were a single income family.

 My husband always encouraged me to get out of the house—and I had lots of opportunities.
 But I had convinced myself that there wasn’t any way that I could do it.

 To add to that, I didn’t feel like I could rely on anyone to watch our son so I could have a break.
 I always felt like I was bothering people when I did ask for help.
 Family was not an option—because I felt like a burden to them.

-To sum it up, I was feeling like a failure because of the choices I was making.
+To sum it up, I was feeling like a failure as a mom and wife because of the choices I was making.